CLI Reference

 --project-dir | path | . | Project directory |

---port | integer | 8000 | Port for the web UI |
+--port | integer | 8000 | Server port |

 --docker | — | — | Build and run in a Docker container |